Back to Intro to Storybook

 export default preview;

 parameters are typically used to control the behavior of Storybook's features and addons.
-In our case, we're going to use them to configure how the actions (mocked callbacks) are handled.
+In our case, we won't use them for that purpose.
+Instead, we will import our application's CSS file.

 Once we’ve done this, restarting the Storybook server should yield test cases for the three Task states: